mzallaghi4/NumericalMaths/README.md

-# Numerical Solution of Partial Differential Equations (PDEs)
+# Numerical Methods for Partial Differential Equations (PDEs)

 In this repository I will discuss the various numerical solution methods of partial differential equations (PDEs).